 - f.
 A May 20, 2014 email blast from CCCB's president Kenneth Belcher states: "Today Dr. Michael Fine, Director of the Department of Health, followed Friday's decision by the Attorney General and approved our Hospital Conversion[s] Act and Change in Effective Control applications.
-This was the final regulatory hurdle toward the successful completion of our joint venture agreement with Prospect Medical Holdings....
+This was the final regulatory hurdle toward the successful completion of our joint venture agreement with Prospect Medical Holdings. . . .
 We are now prepared to plan the final closing which involves executing the financial and legal documents to make the joint venture agreement official." - 303.
-Insofar as Prospect Chartercare was a joint venture, Prospect East, have successor liability for the Plan under state common law of successor liability and joint ventures.
+Insofar as Prospect Chartercare was a joint venture, Prospect East, Prospect Medical Holdings, and CCCB share the liabilities of Prospect Chartercare, and have successor liability for the Plan under state common law of successor liability and joint ventures.